tuncb/imodeljs-testapp/README.md

 * yarn start:servers
 * in your browser go to http://localhost:3000/ you should see the application running

 The application allows you to create local imodel files and provides a simple edit and visualization functionality.
 It uses a simple schema file that has definitions for circle and sphere geometry.
-In the repl console you can execute command help to see avaialble commands.
+In the repl console you can execute command help to see available commands.
 Sample usage:
 * createIModel e:\temp\model.imodel
 * openIModel e:\temp\model.imodel

+Does not work in version imodel.js version 1.14:

 * insertDefinitions
 * addCircle -x=5 -y=5 -z=0 -r=2
 * addSphere -x=-5 -y=-5 -z=0 -r=2